Schezwan Paneer Paratha Recipe

 Filpped paratha with brown spots.

-Brush 1 teaspoon of ghee or oil over the paratha and flip it again.
+Step 19: Brush 1 teaspoon of ghee or oil onto the paratha, then flip it again.

 Oil applied on the paratha.